lndecastro/Foundations_of_AI/book/Unit_01_History_and_Evolution.md

 - Mitchell, M. (2020). _Artificial Intelligence: A Guide for Thinking Humans_, Part I. Penguin Books.
 - de Castro, L. N. (2026). _Exploratory Data Analysis: Descriptive Statistics, Visualization, and Dashboard Design_, CRC Press.
 - Turing, A. M. (1950).
 Computing Machinery and Intelligence. _Mind_, 59(236), 433–460.
+- McCulloch, W. & Pitts, W. (1943). *A Logical Calculus of the Ideas Immanent in Nervous Activity.*
+- Samuel, A. (1959). *Some Studies in Machine Learning Using the Game of Checkers.*
+- Zadeh, L. (1965). *Fuzzy Sets.*
+- Rumelhart, D., Hinton, G. & Williams, R. (1986). *Learning representations by back-propagating errors.*
+- Cleveland, W. (2001). *Data Science: An Action Plan for Expanding the Technical Areas of the Field of Statistics.*
+- de Castro, L. N. (2006). *Fundamentals of Natural Computing.* Chapman & Hall/CRC.
+- Goodfellow, I. et al. (2014). *Generative Adversarial Networks.*
+- Vaswani, A. et al. (2017). *Attention Is All You Need.*
+- Mitchell, M. (2019). *Artificial Intelligence: A Guide for Thinking Humans.*
 - Dendritic Institute (2025). _AI Literacy Series — Module 1: A Brief History of AI._